Dalbec hits 2-run shot as Red Sox rally past Angels 4-3

 Los Angeles grabbed a 3-2 lead on Iglesias’ double, but Dalbec responded with a go-ahead drive off Tony Watson (1-1) in the bottom half of the seventh.

-Fans chanted “Bobby!” for a few minutes until he answered the curtain call after hitting two-run homers in consecutive nights.
+Fans chanted “Bobby!” for a few minutes until he answered the curtain call after hitting a two-run homer on consecutive nights.
 Friday night’s shot landed with a thud when it bounced off a tarp above the seats in left-center.

+Dalbec said catcher Christian Vázquez convinced him to come out of the dugout and give the fans a wave.

+“It was crazy — crazy moment, special moment.
+Something that you dream of as a kid,” Dalbec said.

 Boston right-hander Nick Pivetta struck out seven in six-plus innings.
 He was charged with two runs and four hits.